How to sell a car privately in 7 days

 b) Mobile Advantage

-60% of today’s online searches are carried out using mobile, so if people are searching for a car like yours you’d better make sure the ad can be found on a mobile device else you’re missing the lion’s share of potential car buyers.
+68% of today’s online car searches are carried out using mobile.
+So, if people are searching for a car like yours, it’s good to make sure the ad can be found on a mobile device else you’re missing the lion’s share of potential car buyers.

-Once you’ve booked your advert I recommend taking photographs of the car before writing your ad.
+Booked your chosen Autotrader package and price.
+Once you’re done I recommend taking photographs of the car before writing your ad.

 Getting good images can mean the difference between getting genuine buyers that want to buy and never having the phone ring.
 Take some time with this important aspect and think about what you’d like to see on an online car advert.